danjaykim/nexgenauto/README.md

 }
 ```
 *Note the following:*
-- *automobile: In the JSON body, the automobile field takes in a seventeen digit VIN number wrapped in a string.
+- *automobile: In the JSON body, the automobile field takes in a seventeen digit/character VIN number wrapped in a string.
 This value must be an already existing Automobile VIN in the Inventory database.
 Refer to: http://localhost:8100/api/automobiles/ for a list of all automobiles in the database.*
 - *salesperson: This field only accepts an existing salesperson's ID (Refer to: http://localhost:8090/api/salespeople/ for a list of all salespeople and their IDs)*
 - *customer: This field only accepts an existing customer's ID (Refer to: http://localhost:8090/api/customers/ for a list of all customers and their IDs)*
 - *price: This field accepts a number value wrapped in a string*